luciotato/LiteScript/README.md

 ---
-The actual version of the LiteScript compiler, is written in LiteScript.
+The LiteScript compiler, is written in LiteScript.
 Check any source file to see examples of literate code.

 -----